 Tobago is not like the other Caribbean islands.
-Far from being a destination popular with spring breakers and hordes of tourist sunbathing on sun loungers, Tobago is laid-back and full of charm.
-Tourism hasn`t made its mark on Tobago and the all-inclusive resorts take up only the fraction of the island.
+Far from being a destination popular with spring breakers and hordes of tourists sunbathing on sun loungers, Tobago is laid-back and full of charm.
+Tourism hasn`t made its mark on Tobago, and the all-inclusive resorts take up only the fraction of the island.
 Forget fancy restaurants and glitzy shopping malls, sleepy Tobago is more authentic.
-Beyond, unspoilt beauty awaits: picture-perfect towns, idyllic beaches, unspoilt rainforest with diverse birdlife and roadside stalls piled with exotic fruits.
+Beyond, unspoiled beauty awaits picture-perfect towns, idyllic beaches, unspoiled rainforest with diverse birdlife, and roadside stalls piled with exotic fruits.
 With the friendly locals who do not treat you as walking dollar but as a human being, this is the place to go for the quiet escape in the Caribbean.

 Don`t let Tobago`s small size fool you.
 The island has a big personality and offers a unique travel experience.
-Tobago`s soft sands are hard to resist, however there are plenty of attractions on offer too.
-The island with dramatic landscape is known for excellent snorkelling and diving spots.
+Tobago`s soft sands are hard to resist.
+However, there are plenty of attractions on offer too.
+The island with a dramatic landscape is known for its excellent snorkeling and diving spots.
 A honeymooner`s paradise is also a haven for the turtle and bird-watchers.

 UNMISSABLE THINGS TO DO IN TOBAGO:

 If you are looking for a beach with a buzz, Pigeon Point is a place to go.
 An internationally recognized symbol of the island with soft white sand beach and the swaying coconut trees looks as pretty as a postcard.
 As well as being romantic, Pigeon Point is steps away from the action.
 Pump up your adrenaline and enjoy some waters sports, such as kite-surfing, jet skiing, or stand-up paddleboarding.